krishanchauhan29/krishanchauhan29/README.md

 I'm Krishan Kumar Chauhan, a Data Science postgraduate from Gautam Buddha University with an Integrated B.Tech + M.Tech in CSE (Data Science Specialization).
 I'm a published researcher with work accepted at the IEEE Xplore NetCrypt International Conference 2026, where my deep learning model outperformed as state-of-the-art in medical image classification.
 I'm passionate about building end-to-end AI/ML solutions that solve real-world problems from NLP sentiment analysis to computer vision and business analytics dashboards.
 I enjoy working across the full data pipeline, from raw data to deployed applications, and I'm actively seeking opportunities in Data Science, Machine Learning, and AI Engineering roles.

 - 🔭 I’m currently working on Building end-to-end AI/ML projects in medical imaging and NLP, and actively exploring deep learning applications in healthcare.
-- 🌱 I’m currently learning Advanced deep learning architectures, MLOps, and Google Data Analytics (Coursera).
-- 👯 I’m looking to collaborate on Data Science, Machine Learning, and AI projects — especially in healthcare AI, NLP, and computer vision domains.
+- 👯 I’m looking to collaborate on Data Science, Machine Learning, and AI projects, especially in healthcare AI and NLP domains.
-- 🤔 I’m looking for help with Scaling ML models to production and exploring MLOps best practices.
 - 💬 Ask me about Machine Learning, Deep Learning, NLP, Medical Imaging, Data Analysis, and Python.
 - 📫 How to reach me: krrishnachauhan29@gmail.com, 215ics054@gbu.ac.in
 - ⚡ Fun fact: I published my first research paper during my M.Tech dissertation — a deep learning CNN model that outperformed state-of-the-art by 13+ percentage points from the previous benchmark paper!